 VC EGY: We acknowledge that the WSIS Action Lines, supported by a multistakeholder approach, have helped and continue to help in building awareness of the importance of people centric inclusive and development oriented Information Society.

-We acknowledge that the WSIS Action ines have helped in building awareness of the importance of people centric inclusive and development oriented Information Society.
-[Preliminarily Agreed] .
+We acknowledge that the WSIS Action Lines have helped and continue to help in building awareness of the importance of people centric inclusive and development oriented Information Society.
+[Preliminarily Agreed]

-ISOC, Civil Society: We acknowledge that the WSIS Action lines, have helped in building awareness of the importance of people centric inclusive and development oriented Information Society.
-[Preliminarily Agreed] .
+ISOC, Civil Society: We acknowledge that the WSIS Action Lines, (ISOC): supported by a multistakeholder approach, have helped and continue to help in building awareness of the importance of people centric inclusive and development oriented Information Society.
+[Preliminarily Agreed]

 Internet Democracy Project, CDT, IFLA and Access, Civil Society: We acknowledge that the WSIS Action Lines have helped, and continue to help, in building awareness of the importance of the [WORD ADDED] people centric, inclusive and development oriented Information Society.
 [Preliminarily Agreed]